jacksund/simmate/docs/parameters.md

 --------------------------

 ## best_survival_cutoff
-For evolutionary searches, fixed compositions will be stopped when the best individual remains unbeaten for this number of new individuals.
-In order to absorb similar structures (e.g. identical structures but with minor energy differences), structures within the `convergence_cutoff` parameter (e.g. +1meV) are not considered when counting historical structures.
+In evolutionary searches, fixed compositions will stop when the best individual remains unbeaten for this number of new individuals.

+To account for similar structures (e.g., identical structures with minor energy differences), structures within the `convergence_cutoff` parameter (e.g., +1meV) are not considered when counting historical structures.
 This helps to prevent the search from continuing in cases where the search is likely already converged but making <0.1meV improvements.
 The default is typically set based on the number of atoms in the composition.

 === "yaml"
     ``` yaml